NellaYenwod/Application-Exploratory-Data-Analysis/slides/chapter_1_707d154d7ce5efffcb9c5cb28d8dccc9.md

 That means that about 66% of the respondents are 51 years old or younger.

+The arrow in the figure shows how you could read this value off the CDF, at least approximately.

 ---
 ## Evaluating the inverse CDF